CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register/test-collection-registration/test-register-project-missing-value/README.txt

 ******************************/

 Register a project with a misssing medata value.
-The "Project name" attribute does not have a value.
+The attribute "name" does not have a value.
 The returned HTTP code should equal 400.